cburkert/textractor/README.md

 # textractor

-Do you find sometimes in need of a neat and clean zip archive with the essential artefacts of your LaTeX project?
+Do you find yourself sometimes in need of a neat and clean zip archive with the essential artefacts of your LaTeX project?
 Maybe to submit it along with the camera-ready PDF of your paper?